niharhEAVR/Web-Development-codes/day-27/01_Basics_part/03_JS_memory.md

 ---
 ---

-Here’s how heap memory works for **objects, arrays, and functions** with reference examples for each:

----

 ## **1. Heap Memory for Objects**
 Objects in JavaScript are stored in **heap memory**, and variables store a **reference** to that memory location.